 If you aren’t big on pre-made crafts, you could always have your students draw their own spiders.
 Here’s a great video tutorial that your kids can try as you watch:

-Most of these activities are included in this Anansi and the Magic Stick pack.
+Most of these activities are included in this Anansi and the Magic Stick book companion.